RobSLong/RobSLong.github.io/publications.md

 ---

-Rob spent 4 years on his PhD reseach in Planetary Fluid Dynamics and Rotating Convection.
-This work was presented at conferences and published in academic journals between 2017 and 2020.
-A summary of key contributions is given here;
+My PhD reseach in Planetary Fluid Dynamics and Rotating Convection was published in academic journals and presented at conferences and seminars between 2017 and 2020.
+At present, my publications have amassed over 50 citations [Google Scholar]().
+I was awarded a presentation award at the [_American Geophysical Union](https://www.agu.org/) (AGU)_ 2019 Meeting in San Francisco.

 ## Journal Publications